 It is a sacred ritual.
 The priestess removes the holy objects from their alcoves.
-Takes them into the temple, hides them from the stars.
-In the morning she returns them to their pillows for the worshippers and passers-by.
+Takes them into the church, hides them from the stars.
+In the morning she returns them for the worshippers to see.
 Neat and tidy and holy at the Temple of Rolex.

 I find her on a dating site.
-Hit on her.
 I’m half her age and so I get a date.
 Week One I’m her toy.
 Week Two I’m her pet.
 Week Three and she’s in love with me.
 And we’re going to run away together.

 She quiets.
 She thinks.
 She doesn’t quite bite her lip.
 “I work in a jewelry store,” she says.
 “They have insurance.
 And.
 Oh, this is crazy.
 This-“